 The audience is the most important element of any content strategy.
 Without an audience, your content is without purpose and your goals impossible.
 You can publish the most elaborate, high-quality blog posts, but if no one ever reads them, nothing else happens.

-You must know who you want to attract to your site and why you want that type of person in your audience.
+You must know who you want to attract to your site, why you want that type of person in your audience and what are their content needs.
 Answering those questions lets you tailor content to the people you want to attract.

 2. Create a reason statement for your content.